-Tactics to deal with problematic community members is a need many organisations have.
+Tactics to deal with problematic community members online is a need many organisations have.
 Things have been quite happy for a bit and then BANG, there’s a situation.

 Perhaps an argument has occurred and a member has posted these dreaded words: